 Even if you think these people are 100% independent of you, and don’t need your help, DO NOT neglect them.
 Offer ways to help them, rather than trying to motivate your unmotivated Uncle Rick.
 Be their biggest cheerleader.
 Offer them a ton of recognition.
 Become friends.
 Help them when asked.
 And then keep your ego in check so you don’t mess things up with them.

 # 11: Work with three to five people at a time.

 I am a former Army officer.
 In the Army, you never personally supervise more than five people at a time.
 There is a reason for this.
 I believe the reason is you can’t effectively supervise more than five people at one time.

 The same holds true in your network marketing team.
-You can only effectively work with so many people at one time, because it takes time to work with each person.
+You can only effectively work with so many people at once, because it takes time to work with each person.
 Ideally, you can work with three to five people at a time, if you are using technology and doing the business part-time.
-If you are a full-timer, you might be able to work with 10 people at a time.
+If you are a full-timer, you might be able to work with 10 people at a time, max.

 # 12: Launch your new distributors properly.

 Without a doubt, the best way to get more MLM Duplication is to launch your new distributors properly.